Thursday, March 29, 2012

 an old baby wipes or other air tight container

 Cut blanket into dryer sheet sized squares, mine made 12 pieces.
-Mix fabric softener and hot water.
+Mix fabric softener, hot water, and few drops of bleach.
 Pour mixture over fabric in the container, make sure they all get good and wet.
 And done!

 When you need one, just squeeze it out a little bit and toss in with the wet clothes.
 Then put it back in the container to get wet again and reuse as needed.
 I'm finding that the mixture is lasting much longer than I thought.